NO PROMO CODE REQUIRED

 In January 2018, AC Ocean Walk, controlled by Colorado developer Bruce Deifik bought TEN.
 The casino was rebranded once again, this time to Ocean Resort Casino, and a tentative reopening date of summer 2018 was slated.
 This time, predictions became reality, as after pouring $35 million in renovations, Ocean AC was opened to the public in late June.

-So far, early reviews of Ocean AC have been a decidedly mixed bag, with some praising the changes that were made, and other complaining about long lines and how the venue really isn’t that much different (or better) than the Revel.
+Since its opening, reviews of Ocean AC have been a decidedly mixed bag, with some praising the changes that were made, and others complaining about long lines and how the venue isn’t that much different (or better) than the Revel.